 The Board has taken steps to comply with the Consent Decree's requirements concerning the Governance Committee.
 By resolution, the Board renamed the Committee on Trustees the Governance Committee.
-The resolution also expanded the Governance Committee's responsibilities and codified them in section 2.02.4 of the amended bylaws to mirror the requirements of the Consent Decree, as reflected above.
+The resolution also expanded the Governance Committee's responsibilities and codified them in Section 2.02.4 of the amended bylaws to mirror the requirements of the Consent Decree, as reflected above.
 The Board requires Trustees to execute conflict of interest forms on an annual basis, which are reviewed by the chair of the Audit Committee.
 The Board also requires Trustees to attend an instructional session with outside legal counsel (who has extensive experience with non-profit institutions) to better understand their fiduciary and legal obligations as Trustees.
 Under the Consent Decree, this training must be annual.
 In 2017, the Board took the additional step of adopting a formal Code of Conduct to guide the behavior of Trustees and committee members, which is available to the public through the Cooper Union Board of Trustee page on the Cooper Union website.
 During 2019, the Code of Conduct for Trustees was amended to make it explicit that the obligations thereunder (specifically, the duty of confidentiality) extended beyond a Trustee's term.
 All Trustees are required to execute a statement acknowledging that they have read, understood, and agreed to abide by the Code of Conduct as a condition of serving on the Board.
 In addition, the Board adopted a Code of Conduct for Staff and Faculty Representatives and each of the Representatives were required to execute a statement acknowledging that they have read, understood, and agreed to abide by the Code of Conduct as a condition of serving in that position.
-Further, at its June 2022 Retreat, the Board completed required annual governance training, as well as additional courses focused on the responsibilities the Board has for stewardship of the institution's investments.
+Further, at its June 2023 Retreat, the Board completed required annual governance training, as well as additional training featuring a President Emeritus of another university who is a subject matter expert on higher education governance.
+The Consent Decree states that the Board shall make meeting minutes promptly available on Cooper Union's website.
+The Board complied with this requirement.
+Board meeting minutes are available on Cooper Union's website.
+The latest minutes published on the Cooper Union website are from the October 5, 2023, meeting, which are the most recently approved Board meeting minutes.

-7 https://cooper.edu/about/trustees/fec
+&lt;sup>9 https://cooper.edu/about/trustees/fec